 In other words, don’t build a blockchain company; build a tech solution using blockchain to solve a certain solution.
 Michael thinks a blockchain solution works best when there is a state that multiple parties need to rely upon (as our last guest Cole talked about).
 For most, blockchain is simply a new tool that traditional SaaS companies can use to solve their problems.

 Michael also warned that blockchain is a new technology, and the use cases, boundaries, and abilities are still unknown.
 Most of the infrastructure, languages, and details are fragile.
-This, combined with the slowness of the system, has limited our ability to fully utilize blockchain and cryptocurrencies so far.
+This, combined with the slowness of the system, has limited our ability to fully utilize blockchain and digital assets so far.

 Implementing blockchain solutions is risky business.
 Because smart contracts are run on an immutable ledger, once cast, they are very difficult to amend or pull back.
 The language that smart contracts are written in is a new coding language and many “common” features are not yet built.
 This requires developers to build these features and then test them on the mainnet, with limited ability to control them after they are cast.
 In other words, they must build the language and speak it at the same time, on a widely public and permanent platform.
 This carries an extreme risk, especially when dealing with assets and money.

 Bullish on Libra

 It is no surprise that from a currency and privacy standpoint, Michael has serious concerns with Facebook’s new project Libra.
 He is excited about it from a technology standpoint, however, in that Libra may give developers easier, better, and safer tools to develop and cast smart contracts.
 Facebook has developed industry-wide standards in the past (that can be used on and off the Facebook platform) and Michael is hoping they do it again here.
 He’s also happy to have a large player like Facebook take a few hits from the regulators on behalf of the rest of the industry.